inpercima/publicmedia/client/README.md

 ### `defaultRoute`

-The main route and the redirect route after login if no route is stored.
+The default route and the route to be redirected after a login if no route is stored or if a route does not exist.

-* default: `last-post`
+* default: ``
 * type: `string`

 ### `production`